Replacing WiFi and Bluetooth

 Doctors against WiFi:

-Teacher Unions against WiFi:
+Teacher Unions and other concerned about WiFi:

 Government bans and restrictions on WiFi and cellphones: